Billy Ray Smith Sr.

+Early life

+Smith was born in Augusta, Arkansas on January 27, 1935, to J.D. and Louise Smith.
+He attended Augusta High School where he played football under coach Curtis King from 1950 to 1952.
+In 1952, he made the All-American Prep team and in 1953, Smith played in the High School All-American game.

+Smith was also a boxer.
+He was a Golden Gloves regional champion in 1953 and 1954, and won the South Heavyweight Championship in 1955 and 1956.

 College career

-After graduating from Augusta High School, Arkansas head coach Bowden Wyatt offered Smith a football scholarship, and in 1953, he enrolled at the University of Arkansas.
-In 1954, Smith and the Razorbacks won the Southwest Conference Championship with only twenty-five players.
-They became known as the "25 Little Pigs", making their accomplishment all the more amazing.
+After graduating from Augusta High School, Arkansas head coach Bowden Wyatt offered Smith a football scholarship, and in 1953, Smith enrolled at the University of Arkansas.
+In 1954, Smith and the Razorbacks won the Southwest Conference Championship with only twenty-four players.
+They became known as the "24 Little Pigs", making their accomplishment all the more amazing.
+He played in the 1955 Cotton Bowl, and the Razorbacks were ranked in the top 10.

 Wyatt would leave Arkansas after the 1954 season to coach his alma mater Tennessee, and was replaced by Jack Mitchell.
-In 1956, Smith was named 1st Team All-Southwest Conference.
-An additional highlight of Smith's time at Arkansas, was the fact that the Razorbacks defeated the Texas Longhorns three years in a row, from 1954 to 1956.
+In 1956, Smith was named first-team All-Southwest Conference.
+An additional highlight of Smith's time at Arkansas was that the Razorbacks defeated the Texas Longhorns three years in a row, in 1954 (20-7), 1955 (27-20), and 1956 (32-14).

 Smith was inducted into the Arkansas Sports Hall of Fame in 1976, and enshrined into the University of Arkansas' Hall of Honor in 1994.
-He was named to the All-Decade Team of the 1950s, and the Arkansas All-Century Team in 1994.
+He was named to the Arkansas All-Decade Team of the 1950s, and the Arkansas All-Century Team in 1994.
 In 1999, Sports Illustrated named him as one of the "Fifty Greatest Sports Figures from Arkansas".